-When you take out a car loan through a dealer or a car finance broker, your car loan isn't funded and administered by the broker or dealer, it's managed by the lender for your car loan.
+When you take out a car loan through a dealer or a car finance broker, your car loan isn't funded and administered by the broker or dealer, the lender manages it.

 This means that to check your car loan balance, you'll need to contact the financial institution that funded your loan.

 When might you need to check your car loan balance?

 You will need to know your car loan balance when:

 - You plan to sell a car that is under finance

 - You are considering car loan refinance to get a better deal

 - You plan to upgrade your car with a new car loan